StuDocu/aws_alwayson/README.md

-# AWS AlwaysON
+# AWS Roles via Google SSO

 ## Introduction
-AWS AlwaysOn is a browser extension that allows users that use Google Workspace (gsuite) as an IDP provier to AWS, to easily maintain sessions to the AWS console and get temporary STS credentials.
+This repository holds the code for a browser extension that allows users that use Google Workspace (gsuite) as an IDP provider to login to AWS using roles.
+It also has a local service that updates the local client AWS credentials for the aws-cli.
-This extension can be used as an alternative to `aws-google-auth` and doesn't require inputing credentials as long as your Google account is logged in, nor does it suffer from constant Captcha.
+This extension can be used as an alternative to `aws-google-auth` and doesn't require filling credentials as long as your Google account is logged in to your browser, nor does it suffer from constant captchas.
-The extension was developed for Chrome but works mostly fine on all major browsers except Safari which was untested.
+The extension has been tested on Chrome and firefox.

 ## Features
 - Refresh AWS Web Console session automatically to keep user logged in.